Amphibia (TV series): Development

-On February 19, 2018, Amphibia was greenlit by Disney Channel alongside The Owl House with an order of 20 episodes.
+On February 23, 2018, Amphibia was greenlit by Disney Channel alongside The Owl House with an order of 20 episodes.
 The series was created and executive-produced by Matt Braly, previously a storyboard artist on Gravity Falls and later a director on both Gravity Falls and Big City Greens.
 According to his Twitter account, he had been working on the series for almost two years before being greenlit, though he began to conceive the project while work on Gravity Falls began to conclude.
 Matt had been developing the series with prototype designs of the protagonists in early 2015.

 On May 15, 2019, Disney Channel renewed Amphibia for a second season of 20 episodes ahead of its premiere.

 On June 23, 2020, the show was renewed for a third season of 18 episodes ahead of its second-season premiere.
-In a Reddit AMA, Braly referred to Amphibia as a "three act story" with season two as the "2nd act".
+In a Reddit AMA, Braly referred to Amphibia as a "three-act story" with season two as the "2nd act".
 He further clarified in the AMA that he had "structured the story for 3 [seasons] currently", implying that the third season would serve as the final season of the show.
 Later on March 16, 2022, storyboard artist Alex Swanson confirmed on Twitter that season 3 was set to be the show's last.

 Writing

 The show was based on Braly's childhood trips to Bangkok, Thailand.
-The series' tone was inspired by films by Aardman Animations and Studio Ghibli, while its storytelling format was inspired by Gravity Falls and Steven Universe.
+The series' tone was inspired by films by Aardman Animations and Studio Ghibli, while its storytelling format was inspired by Gravity Falls (which Braly previously worked on) and Steven Universe.
 Braly was also inspired by video games such as The Legend of Zelda and Chrono Trigger when creating the series.
 Other inspirations for the series include shows Braly watched in his childhood, such as Batman: The Animated Series and Disney's Gargoyles; he precisely cited Gargoyles as an inspiration for the series' story arc.
+On Twitter, Braly wrote that the show was also inspired by him watching an episode of Pepper Ann followed by an episode of Dragon Ball Z during his childhood.
+Pepper Anns themes and character designs also inspired the show.

 According to Braly, one of the reasons he created the series was because he wanted a show whose lead character had a similar arc to Gravity Falls character Pacifica Northwest, as he felt that "to have this character change so drastically was so rewarding, and that's why [he] knew [he] wanted [his] own show to have some of that element as well".
 The character of Sprig went through several changes through development, with the developers constantly giving him different ages, before choosing to make the character a younger brother-like figure for Anne.
-Similarly, Anne, Sasha, and Marcy were originally fifteen-years-old because they wanted the series to have a high school-like feel, but were aged down in order to appeal to the series' target demographic; due to this, the trio often realizes actions more akin to high school students, such as driving and having part-time jobs.
+Similarly, Anne, Sasha, and Marcy were originally fifteen years old because they wanted the series to have a high school-like feel, but were aged down in order to appeal to the series' target demographic; due to this, the trio often realizes actions more akin to high school students, such as driving and having part-time jobs.